huntabyte/bits-ui/sites/docs/content/components/dropdown-menu.md

 </DropdownMenu.CheckboxItem>
 ```

+The `checked` state does not persist between menu open/close cycles.
+To persist the state, you must store it in a `$state` variable and pass it to the `checked` prop.

 ## Radio Groups

 You can combine the `DropdownMenu.RadioGroup` and `DropdownMenu.RadioItem` components to create a radio group within a menu.